jcalandra/audiosynthesis_dl/README.md

 ## How to run the code
 - To install all the libraries
     - run : pip install -r requirements.txt
-    or install all the required librairies in a virtual environment with Anaconda
+    or install all the required libraries in a virtual environment with Anaconda

 - To train the networks :
     - In *src/networks/local/snd*, run *pict2audio_snd.py* for sounds networks